George Whelch: New Zealand champion

-World Title Challenge
+World title challenge

 Whelch challenged Arnst for the World Title who had taken it off Webb.
 The usual competition rules were agreed to for a stake of £300 a side with the match being scheduled for 2 April 1910.
 Unusually it was agreed to run the race on Akaroa Harbour as normally such races were held on rivers.
 The course was stated to be a little over three miles long.
 Akaroa was the home town of Whelch.
 Bad weather delayed the race for a couple of days which disappointed the large crowd who had gathered.
 When the race did finally get underway Whelch gained the initial advantage but Arnst was able to overcome the deficit and went on to win easily.

 Whelch, despite not winning had not disgraced himself; he had simply been beaten by a better man.

-New Zealand Title Defence
+New Zealand title defence

 A year later, in April 1911, Whelch and Fogwell met again at Akaroa for the New Zealand Championship and a stake of £200 a side.
 Fogwell won.
 Holders of national titles were not always citizens of the country concerned.
 Whelch then retired from active racing but gave service as coach to the Akaroa Rowing Club for many years.

-1910 Match Commemorated
+1910 match commemorated

 The World Title match was commemorated in 1986 by the Akaroa Rowing Club in the form of a trophy.
-The club instigated the Arnst/Whelch Memorial Trophy which consists of a miniature single sculls boat and oars made of copper, mounted on a granite base and all enclosed in a glass and rimu case.
-It was competed for annually by single scullers over a three-mile course from The Kaik to the wharf; a very similar course to that of the 1910 race.
+The club instigated the Arnst/Whelch Memorial Trophy, which consists of a miniature single sculls boat and oars made of copper, mounted on a granite base and all enclosed in a glass and rimu case.
+It was competed for annually by single scullers over a three-mile course from the Kaik to the wharf, a very similar course to that of the 1910 race.